 The Brick masonry foundation is mainly used for its cost-effectiveness and its unattractive appearance would not be visible.

-The Foundation made from brick should support the weight of the structure and lateral loads imposed by soil adjacent to foundations.
+The Foundation made from brick should support the weight of the structure and lateral loads imposed by soil adjacent to the foundations.
 Also, it should be sufficiently durable to withstand aggressions from soil and groundwater.

 Brick foundations can be constructed as masonry units only (plain masonry foundations) or reinforced with steel bars to increase the ultimate load-carrying capacity.

 Sand is one of the essential ingredients of concrete.
 The main function of sand in concrete is to work as filler material.
 Sand fills the extra pore space left between aggregates.